 Do you think Jewish mothers smother their children?
 Well, I'll tell ya my thoughts~if they are also southern mamas, we call this practice an "art."
 And with a fall-off-the-bone southern baked chicken recipe like this one, the kids just somehow, don't seem to mind.

-12 pieces cut up chicken, about 5 pounds, rinsed and patted dry
+12 pieces cut up chicken, about 5 pounds, & patted dry

 salt and pepper